brugal/wolfcamql/README-wolfcam.txt

   ex:  to show current demo name with a keybind:
      bind F6 echopopupcvar cl_demoFileBaseName
+* demo name is also shown in +info screen along with the length and progress counter
 * cg_itemTimers  in world quake live item timers (0: not visible, 1: visible, 2: visible with depth hack)
 * cg_itemTimersScale  size scale of in world timers
 * cg_itemTimersOffset  vertical displacement of in world timers